DV (video format): DVCPRO HD

 DVCPRO HD, also known as DVCPRO100 and D-12, is a high-definition video format that can be thought of as four DV codecs that work in parallel.
 Video data rate depends on frame rate and can be as low as 40 Mbit/s for 24 frame/s mode and as high as 100 Mbit/s for 50/60 frame/s modes.
 Like DVCPRO50, DVCPRO HD employs 4:2:2 color sampling.
+It was introduced in 2000.

 DVCPRO HD uses smaller raster size than broadcast high definition television: 960x720 pixels for 720p, 1280x1080 for 1080/59.94i and 1440x1080 for 1080/50i.
 Similar horizontal downsampling (using rectangular pixels) is used in many other magnetic tape-based HD formats such as HDCAM.
 To maintain compatibility with HD-SDI, DVCPRO100 equipment upsamples video during playback.

-Variable framerates (from 4 to 60 frame/s) are available on VariCam camcorders.
+Variable framerates (from 4 to 60 frame/s) are available on Varicam camcorders.
 DVCPRO HD equipment offers backward compatibility with older DV/DVCPRO formats.

 When recorded to tape in standard-play mode, DVCPRO HD uses the same 18 μm track pitch as other DVCPRO flavors.
 A long play variant, DVCPRO HD-LP, doubles the recording density by using 9 μm track pitch.

 DVCPRO HD is codified as SMPTE 370M; the DVCPRO HD tape format is SMPTE 371M, and the MXF Op-Atom format used for DVCPRO HD on P2 cards is SMPTE 390M.

 While technically DVCPRO HD is a direct descendant of DV, it is used almost exclusively by professionals.
 Tape-based DVCPRO HD cameras exist only in shoulder mount variant.

 A similar format, Digital-S (D-9 HD), was offered by JVC and used videocassettes with the same form-factor as VHS.

 The main competitor to DVCPRO HD was HDCAM, offered by Sony.
 It uses a similar compression scheme but at higher bitrate.

 DVCAM

-In 1996 Sony responded with its own professional version of DV called DVCAM.
+In 1996, Sony responded with its own professional version of DV called DVCAM.

 Like DVCPRO, DVCAM uses locked audio, which prevents audio synchronization drift that may happen on DV if several generations of copies are made.

 When recorded to tape, DVCAM uses 15 μm track pitch, which is 50% wider compared to baseline.
 Accordingly, tape is transported 50% faster, which reduces recording time by one third compared to regular DV.
 Because of the wider track and track pitch, DVCAM has the ability to do a frame-accurate insert edit, while regular DV may vary by a few frames on each edit compared to the preview.

 Digital8

 Digital8 is a combination of the tape transport originally designed for analog Video8 and Hi8 formats with the DV codec.
-Digital8 equipment records in DV format only, but usually can playback Video8 and Hi8 tapes as well.
+Digital8 equipment records in DV format only, but usually can play back Video8 and Hi8 tapes as well.